ghazanhaider/snippets/README.md

 Basic snippets:

 * server.py and client.py are basic sockets client and server (fixed message size of 1024)
-* sslserver.py and sslclient.py are basic SSL sockets, fixed message size (no host validation)
+* sslserver.py and sslclient.py are basic SSL sockets, fixed message size, ssl client and server auth.
+Separate certificates will have to be created when these apps run on different hosts.
 * The default_context pair use ssl.create_default_context but have specific requirements to make them work.